jgong29/ethGlobal-epns-guides/FinalDraft.md

     * Using the dapp
     * Using the EPNS Communicator Smart Contract [✅]
     * Using SDK
-    * All of the above
+    * All of the above.

 2. How can someone integrate notification viewing functionality in their own dapp?
     * Using EPNS SDK [✅]